Psalms For Life

 will sit on your throne forever.”

-13 Because YHWH chose Zion
+13 Because YHWH has chosen Zion

 having desired it for the seat of his authority:

-the place I’ve longed to sit enthroned.
+as I’ve longed to do.

 15 I’ll provide for Zion generously